hornos/gridhowto/README.md

     make globus_simple_ca globus_gsi_cert_utils

 The Grid needs a PKI, which protects access and the communication.
 You can create as many CA2 as you like.
-It is advised to make many short-term and flat CA. Create a Root CA (give your email and a password):
+It is advised to make many short-term and flat CAs.
+Edit grid scripts as well as templates in `share/globus_simple_ca` if you want to change key parameters.
+Create a Root CA:

-    bin/ca new <CA>
+    bin/ca create <CA> [days] [email]

-where `<CA>` is an optional CA id.
 The new CA is created under the `ca/<ID>` directory.
-CA certificate is installed under `ca/grid-security` to make requests easy.
+The CA certificate is installed under `ca/grid-security` to make requests easy.

-Request user certificate by:

-    bin/ca user <CA> <USER> <CN>
+Request host certificate:

     bin/ca host <CA> <FQDN>
-    bin/ca service <CA> <FQDN> <SERVICE>

 Requests and private keys are under `ca/<CA>/grid-security`.

-Sign a request by:

 ## Slurm
 Slurm is a batch scheduler for the cluster with `low` `normal` and `high` queues.
 First you have to create a munge key to protect authentication: